napmany/llmsnap/docs/configuration.md

 # config.yaml

-llama-swap is designed to be very simple: one binary, one configuration file.
+llmsnap is designed to be very simple: one binary, one configuration file.

 ## minimal viable config